Miami Hurricanes baseball: Early years (1940-1962)

-Ron Fraser era (1963 to 1992)
+Ron Fraser era (1963-1992)

 Ron Fraser arrived at the University of Miami in the fall of 1962 after spending three years as head coach of the Dutch National team.
 What was supposed to be a short three-month stint with the team turned into a successful run that included three European Championships.

 The task of turning the Hurricanes into a winner on the diamond was a daunting one.
 Coach Fraser encountered a program with no money, no uniforms, and no scholarships.
 He also had to work days at the Coral Gables youth center to supplement his meager pay check from the university.

 Ron Fraser's first game as skipper was a 4–3, extra inning loss to Ohio State on March 16, 1963.
 His first win came five days later as the Hurricanes defeated Army, 3–1.
 The team finished the year with a record of 18–9.

 In their first seven seasons under the tutelage of Coach Fraser, the Hurricanes set school records for wins in 1964 (20), 1965 (23), 1968 (27) and 1969 (31).
 The program advanced to the postseason for the first time in 1971 when they competed in District III in Gastonia, North Carolina.
 The Hurricanes won their first game against Georgia Tech, 4–3 before losing to Mississippi State and then being eliminated by Georgia Tech, 5–3.

 Following another winning season in 1972, the baseball team received scholarships for the first time.
 The team had six scholarships in 1973 which resulted in the program's first 40-win season in school history.
 The next season Fraser was awarded six more scholarships which propelled his team to the championship game of the 1974 College World Series where they lost to USC, 7–3.